-The Campus Store is in the Student Union (dome).
-All textbooks are available there.
+The Campus Store is called The Bishop's Nook, and is located on the corner of Reade Ave and 2nd St. All textbooks are available there.
 You can reserve your books online.
-All students are automatically enrolled in Textbook Butler.
+All students are automatically enrolled in Slingshot, formerly known as Textbook Butler.
 Another option for finding your books is to buy them from students on campus.
 Students sell their books by posting signs in the residence hall or around campus or join the “Groups at Taylor” Facebook page where you can join and search on the “Free and For Sale” or the “Textbook Exchange” groups.

 Where do I register and park my vehicle?

 If you have a car on campus you will need to register it at the Campus Police office, located on the lower level of the LaRita R. Boren Campus Center.
 They will give you the necessary forms to complete the process.
 The cost is $25 and is billed directly to your Taylor account.
 The office of Campus Police publishes the Motor Vehicle Information brochure.
 You can pick this up when you register your car on campus.
 Please read it carefully to find out where you can legally park your car.
 Parking near some buildings is limited, so allow extra time before classes in case you have to walk from a different parking lot.

 Is there a Student Handbook?